 2.)
 El Ateno Bookstore

 Spectacular!
-An old theatre transformed into a beautiful book store.
+An old theater transformed into a beautiful book store.
 Definitely a sight to see, especially for book worms.

 3.)
 La Boca Neighborhood